 Ask an EOD Question Here!

 NFSA members enjoy many benefits, and one of the most valuable resources is our Expert of the Day (EOD) service.
 Members submit their toughest real-world questions about sprinkler design, installation, inspection, testing, and maintenance (ITM), and more.
-Our fire NFSA sprinkler experts respond with accurate and accessible answers about code, standards, and technology.
+Our fire NFSA fire sprinkler experts respond with accurate and accessible answers about code, standards, and technology.
 Contractors and Authorities Having Jurisdiction (AHJs) alike use this resource to solve complex problems.

 EOD questions are answered for members within two business days, but some of them can get expert answers even faster than that.
 In addition to submitting their problems, people can also search questions that have already been asked and answered.
 The EOD program helps NFSA members get the information—and get to work—quickly.